WICG/nav-speculation/prerendering-cross-origin-iframes.md

 Supports-Loading-Mode: credentialed-prerender, prerender-cross-origin-frames
 ```

 This would be useful if, e.g., page B were same-site cross-origin from page A, and page B also wanted the page C iframe to be prerendered.
+(Our example setup in the diagram, which uses `example.com` for page A and `sub.example.com` for page B, is one such case.)

 ### Effect on the prerendered iframes